 - Exercise and maintain a healthy weight.
 Maintain a regular exercise routine, 20 to 30 minutes a day, 4 to 5 times a week.

-The causes of PCOS aren't clear, but early diagnosis can help relieve symptoms and reduce the risk of complications.
-Anyone who may have symptoms of PCOS should see a doctor.
+The causes of PCOS are not clear, but early diagnosis can help relieve symptoms and reduce the risk of complications.
+Anyone who develops symptoms of PCOS should see a doctor.